 - Worked with Project Manager and Construction Manager to ensure completion of projects

-- Drafting and presenting project proposals with Business Development Team.
+- Drafting and presenting project proposals with the Business Development Team.

-- Directing and managing sales team by implementing Salesforce software.
+- Directing and managing the sales team by implementing Salesforce software.

 - Supervising team members on the precise pre-selection of files.